ScilifelabDataCentre/data.scilifelab.se/content/open_science/open_science_stories.md

 (Electrical
 Engineering and Computer Science)/Division of CST (Computational Science and Technology) and a DDLS Fellow at SciLifeLab.
 I work in the field of computational biology, with a focus on applying machine learning to cancer biology and drug interaction prediction.
-My research involves analyzing multi-omics data and developing computational models to better understand complex biological systems, especially related to female cancers.
+My research involves analysing multi-omics data and developing computational models to better understand complex biological systems, especially related to female cancers.
 I also work on creating systematic frameworks for predicting drug interactions, aiming to improve the quality of life for patients dealing with multiple diseases, especially elderly individuals.